DragonSenses/react-portfolio/journey.md

 code .
 ```

+# 4. Get an empty React project.

-# 4. Delete some boilerplate files and code that won't be needed for our application
+Delete some files and code that won't be needed for our application

 Go to the `src` folder and delete these files: